 November 10: The N.M.E. reports that Kevin Rowland has taken London Records

 to the High Court for breaking a promise to sign him after he had freed himself from his contract with Phonogram

 in order to join them.
 They also reveal that Rowland and Big Jimmy Paterson will return with a reformed Dexys Midnight Runners

 in 1991, featuring "one or two other key members" and with Rowland stating: "We've got lots of plans for

 1991: Kevin Rowland and Jimmy Paterson who are both unemployed and on the dole meet

-up again and discuss plans to reform Dexys.
+up regularly to work on new songs and plans to reform Dexys.

-newspaper runs a cover story reporting that Kevin Rowland has discovered he has a 17 year old daughter named Althea-Jane.
+People" newspaper runs a cover story reporting that Kevin Rowland has discovered he has a 17 year old daughter named

 Rowland supplies vocals and guitar for the Shut Up And Dance track, "Autobiography of A Crackhead"